Explorers 2022-2023

 (January 23, 2023)

-Slim, “The String Story” and 4GIVEN key chain
+Slime, “The String Story” and 4GIVEN key chain

-“The String Story” (Cat’s in the Cradle String Idea) comes from the book by Karen Henley titled “Salvation: The Foundation of Living with God Book”.
+“The String Story” (Cat’s in the Cradle String Idea) comes from the book by Karen Henley titled “Salvation: The Foundation of Living with God”.
 Her “String Story” is an interactive way to talk about Sin, Salvation and how Jesus set us free that they can learn, then share with family and friends.
-Everyone also put together a 4GIVEN key chain for their hat or backpack.

 Hike & Making Ice Cream